Cassini-UVIS/users_guide/01_uvis_on_pds.md

 Three slits are available:

-* a high resolution slit (75 and 100 μm slit width for the FUV and EUV channel, respectively),
+* a high resolution slit
+  * 75 and 100 μm slit width for the FUV and EUV channel, respectively,
-* a low resolution slit (150 and 200 μm slit width for the FUV and EUV respectively), and
+* a low resolution slit
+  * 150 and 200 μm slit width for the FUV and EUV respectively,
-* an occultation slit of 800 μm width, identical for both channels.
+* an occultation slit of 800 μm width,
+  * identical for both channels.

 In both the EUV and the FUV channels the detector is a CODACON (CODed Anode array CONverter), consisting of 1024 pixels in the spectral direction and 64 pixels in the spatial direction.